Avail

 Use unsignedTransactionData

-to sign and send the signed withdrawal transaction to the Avail network following the Avail-specific signing logic.
+to sign and send the transaction following the Avail-specific signing logic.

 What's Next?